John Frusciante: Influences

 Frusciante's first major influence was Jimi Hendrix.
 He then saw the Red Hot Chili Peppers (at that point, The was part of their name) in concert in 1985, after which their then-guitarist Hillel Slovak became his second major influence, with Frusciante coming to idolize Slovak.
 Although Hendrix and Slovak were arguably Frusciante's most profound influences, he was also inspired by glam rock artists David Bowie, and T. Rex; as well as avant-garde acts such as Syd Barrett, Captain Beefheart, the Residents, the Velvet Underground, Neu!, Frank Zappa, and Kraftwerk.
 Frusciante seems to be much influenced by progressive rock acts like Genesis, King Crimson, and Yes, mentioning them in multiple interviews.
 Frusciante wrote an essay for the Yes box set, The Word Is Live, released in 2005.

 He credits his inspiration for learning guitar to Greg Ginn, Pat Smear, and Joe Strummer, amongst others.
 As an adolescent, he began by focusing upon Hendrix, as well as bands like Public Image Ltd., the Smiths, and XTC.
 Frusciante's other major influence was John McGeoch of Magazine and Siouxsie and the Banshees. "[McGeoch] is such a guitarist I aspire to be.
 He has a new brilliant idea for each song.
 I usually play on the stuff he does on Magazine's albums and Siouxsie & the Banshees's like Juju".
-He has also mentioned Steve Howe as his favorite guitarist in his early teens.
+Frusciante has mentioned Steve Howe as his favorite guitarist in his early teens; he was also impressed by B-52s guitarist, Ricky Wilson.

-Frusciante explains which guitarists interest him by saying: